Private student loans to suit your needs

 footnote FAFSA® is a registered service mark of U.S. Department of Education, Federal Student Aid.

 footnote 1.
 For applications submitted directly to Sallie Mae, loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
-Applications submitted to Sallie Mae through a partner website may be subjected to a lower maximum loan request amount.
+Applications submitted to Sallie Mae through a partner website will be subject to a lower maximum loan request amount.
 Miscellaneous personal expenses (such as a laptop) may be included in the cost of attendance for students enrolled at least half-time.

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.